paulinho-16/MEIC-DS/wiki/sprint_log.md

 ### Review

 * We defined together with the rest of the class students a [git work flow](6-git_workflow)
-* We setuped a first version of docker environment that allowed members to start their coding working.
+* We set up the first version of the docker environment that allowed members to start their coding working.
-* We were able to define a first version of a database supporting the model required in our vertical.
+* We were able to define the first version of a database supporting the model required in our vertical.
 * Weight metric was created.
 * A first mock warehouse was generated allowing the execution of the genetic algorithm.
 * Boot a web pipeline.